We’ll be keeping this page updated.

 Read our Magic Maze review!

-Codenames Duet was designed for two players, but it can easily be play by more.
+Codenames Duet is one of the best cooperative board games for two players, but it can easily be play by more.
 It’s a deduction game in which you have to try to let your teammate(s) know where your secret agents are located by giving them clues.
 The agents are represented by single words, so what you’re trying to do is come up with clues that work with two or more of your secret words each round.

 Codenames Duet is a blast to play and it’s probably my group’s favorite version of Codenames.